visit-dav/visit/src/doc/cli_manual/functions.rst

   ChooseCenterOfRotation(screenX, screenY) -> integer

-screenX : type
+screenX : double
-    The X coordinate of the pick point in normalized [0,1] screen space.
+    A double that is the X coordinate of the pick point in normalized [0,1] screen space.

-screenY : type
+screenY : double
-    The Y cooridinate of the pick point in normalized [0,1] screen space.
+    A double that is the Y coordinate of the pick point in normalized [0,1] screen space.

-return value : integer
+return type : CLI_return_t
     The ChooseCenterOfRotation function returns 1 if successful and 0 if it fails.